Messi's beautiful Barcelona career to end in tears, despair and ugly divorce | Goal.com

 The fans will be naturally devastated by Tuesday's news; some have already descended upon Camp Nou to call for Bartomeu's head.

-This fallout is only likely to get uglier, though.
+Passions are only likely to be further inflamed, too.
 This won't be a clean or amicable break-up.

 Given the club are disputing Messi's claim that he is entitled to leave for nothing because of a clause in his contract, this could descend into a nasty divorce, one that could easily end up in court.